davidlang42/CARMEN/README.md

 ## Installation Guide

 1. Find the [latest release](https://github.com/davidlang42/CARMEN/releases/latest) and download [setup.exe](https://github.com/davidlang42/CARMEN/releases/latest/download/setup.exe) AND [Carmen.msi](https://github.com/davidlang42/CARMEN/releases/latest/download/Carmen.msi)
-2. Run setup.exe, and follow the prompts to install CARMEN and any pre-requisites
+2. Run setup.exe, and follow the prompts to install any pre-requisites
+3. Once you reach "Welcome to CARMEN setup", press "Next"
-3. If you receive an error while installing (when your user is not an administrator), try changing the "Install CARMEN for yourself, or anyone who uses this computer" setting to "Just me" on the 2nd screen.
+4. If you receive an error while installing (because your user is not administrator), change the "Install CARMEN for yourself, or anyone who uses this computer" setting to "Just me"
+5. Press "Next"
+6. Press "Next" again
-4. Once installed, you can run "CARMEN: Casting And Role Management Equality Network" from the start menu, under the "CARMEN" folder
+7. Once installed, you can run "CARMEN: Casting And Role Management Equality Network" from the start menu, under the "CARMEN" folder

 ## Login Guide